carlgieringer/sophistree/README.md

 #### Running development build

+This continuously builds the javascript:

 ```sh
 npm run build:dev
 ```

+If you change the manifest you must restart this command.

 #### Loading the Extension in Chrome

 1. Open Chrome and navigate to `chrome://extensions`.
 2. Enable "Developer mode" in the top right corner.
 3. Click "Load unpacked" and select the `dist` folder created in the previous step.

+You'll need to reload the extension any time the code changes.
+I couldn't figure out how to do hot reload in a Chrome extension (I got permissions errors I didn't figure out how to fix.)

 ### Building for Production